Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 ---

-We just need to take our lists of Montesinos and rational and glue them together with $\circ$.
+We just need to take our lists of Montesinos and rational tangles and glue them together with $\circ$.

 ---